tanksdude/tanks-game/tanks-game/docs/list-of-hazards.md

 It was made because I realized I had no "solid" rectangular hazards.
 Just a test to make sure that collision type works.

+## [DEV] The Reflecktor

+* Types: "dev", "random-dev"
+* Internal name: `reflecktor`
+* Construction type: standard
+* Collision type: solid
+* Defense: 2 (`DESTRUCTION_TIER`)

+It's a wall that reflects tanks that hit it.
+Pretty amusing, right?

+Why the strange name?
+It's funnier.
+That's it.
+Wanted to make this for long time but never got around to it, probably because it is so simple and there are plenty of better things to make.

 # Quick list for types

 ## vanilla